 I purchases these pom pom stockings last year and I love how the neutral color works with everything.
 They are my “decor” stockings – the kids actually use the cute Pottery Barn ones with their names on them that come out on Christmas Eve.

 The stocking holders for the mantel are the best I’ve ever had, and look sleek.
-They come in a variety of colors, too.
+They come in a variety of different colors, too.

 I usually like to go all-out with my table settings (and may closer to Christmas) but for now, my dining room table has a simple bowl of ornaments with faux greenery and battery operated candles.